HubSpot/SlimFast/slimfast-plugin/README.md

 the values on the slimfast-plugin, otherwise the jars won't be where the JVM expects and it won't be able to find any of the dependency classes.

-Just using the copy goal has a lot of advantages and is a big win in its own right, but at HubSpot we tar up the build result and upload it to S3 so that it's available for deploys.
-And on deploy, we download this tar and expand it.
+Just using the `copy` goal has a lot of advantages and is a big win in its own right, but there's still room for improvement.
+At HubSpot, for example, we tar up the build directory and upload it to S3 at the end of the build.
+Then we download and untar it on the application servers when someone wants to deploy.
+Using the `copy` goal doesn't reduce the size of these tarballs so we're still uploading the same amount to S3 on build and downloading the same amount on deploy.
+This adds time to builds and deploys, uses up lots of bandwidth, and costs money for storing these large artifacts in S3.

+But fear not!
+This is what the `upload` and `download` goals are for.